obeidjad/drone_project_final/README.md

 ## Quick Intro

 This project has many parts,The first one is moving the drone at a constant velocity.
-The Second part is built on the first one , is used move the drone inside a hallway.
+The Second part is built on the first one , is used to perform indoors navigation(hallways, stairs and doors crossing).

-The third part, is used to detect openned doors.
+For more details, check the documentation file ```repport.pdf```(French Documentation).

 ## Use This Package
 First Clone this repo in your catkin workspace